veikman/yamlwrap/README.md

-# `django-yamldoc` – quoins for static sites
+# `django-yamldoc`: Quoins for static sites

 This is a Django application for maintaining documents in YAML format and refining them to a traditional ORM’d database to serve them to users.
-It’s for people who prefer VCS and powerful text editors over SQL and plutonian web-based administrative interfaces.
+It’s for people who prefer VCS and off-line text editors over SQL and plutonian web-based administrative interfaces.

 ## Status